Dhanya24022006/LIC_LTspice_Myproject/Differential Amplifier.md

 ### Circuit Diagram:
 ![Image](https://github.com/user-attachments/assets/200d07fe-0659-446e-ae0a-b839f277eec9)

-Here we have replaced the current source resistor by a independent current source with a DC value of 1.22mA.<br/>
+Here we have replaced the current source resistor by a ideal current source with a DC value of 1.22mA.<br/>
 The resistor is replaced by a current source beacuse it improves performance of the differential amplifier by increasing gain, enhancing linearity, and boosting the common-mode rejection ratio (CMRR).

 ## DC Analysis: